openeuler-mirror/community/en/command.md

                 /lgtm cancel
             </td>
             <td>
-                Adds or removes the 'lgtm' label which is typically used to gate merging.
+                Adds or removes the `lgtm` label which is typically used to gate merging.
             </td>
             <td>
-                Collaborators on the repository. '/lgtm cancel' can be used additionally by the Pull Request author.
+                Collaborators on the repository. `/lgtm cancel` can be used additionally by the Pull Request author.
             </td>
         </tr>
         <tr>